eloebel/glacier-front-extraction/README.md

 Download model weights and use scripts provided in this repositiry

 ## Example
-This is the ANN applied to satellite image of Daugaard Jensen Glacer in east Greenland.
-For quantifying the change in calving front position you can use our implementation of the rectilinear box method.
+This is an example of our software applied to Landsat imagery of glacier Daugaard Jensen Glacier in east Greenland.
+To quantify the change in the position of the calving front, you can use [our implementation of the rectilinear box method](https://github.com/eloebel/rectilinear-box-method).

 ![loebel_calving_fronts](https://user-images.githubusercontent.com/68990782/225654755-5d85399f-11a8-40a3-b217-dfc1cc002a63.gif)

 ## Contact